University College Advising

 The criminology and investigation major gives students a thorough understanding of crime and investigation.
 Areas of study include poverty, discrimination, crime and violence, unemployment, and terrorism.
 Students will be prepared for graduate programs and a variety of careers in sociology, criminal justice, forensic investigation, public administration, government, and law.

 The Forensic and Investigative Science (FIS) program comprises three areas of emphasis (forensic examiner, forensic biology, and forensic chemistry.)
 Each provides a strong background in the physical and biological sciences associated with forensic science.
 The program is fully accredited by the Forensic Education Programs Accreditation Commission (FEPAC).

 Because of the unique nature of the program and forensic science employment, strict policies and procedures apply related to issues that could affect a student’s ability to obtain a background check.
 These policies are available from the program office and faculty.

 For additional information please visit: http://forensics.wvu.edu/

-General Studies is not a major.
-Students who are undecided on their major or who are switching between majors may designate themselves as general studies for a period of time.For information on choosing a major please visit this page.
+Undergraduate Studies is not a major.
+Students who are undecided on their major or who are switching between majors may designate themselves as undergraduate studies for a period of time.For information on choosing a major please visit this page.

 The Department of Mathematics provides a curriculum with programs for: